-Even though toes are very small, injuries to the toes can often be quite painful.
+Even though toes are small, injuries to the toes can often be quite painful.

 The proximal phalanx is the toe bone that is closest to the metatarsals.
 Because it is the longest of the toe bones, it is the most likely to fracture.

-Most broken toes can be treated symptomatically.
-For several days it may be painful to bear weight on your injured toe.
+Most broken toes can be treated without surgery.
+For several days, it may be painful to bear weight on your injured toe.
 As your pain subsides, however, you can begin to bear weight as you are comfortable.
 During this time, it may be helpful to wear a wider than normal shoe.

-If the bone is out of place and your toe appears deformed, it may be necessary for your doctor to manipulate or "reduce" the fracture.
+If the bone is out of place and your toe appears deformed, it may be necessary for your doctor to manipulate, or reduce, the fracture.
 This procedure is most often done in the doctor's office.
-You will be given a local anesthetic to numb your foot, then your doctor will manipulate the fracture back into place and straighten your toe.
+You will be given a local anesthetic to numb your foot, and your doctor will then manipulate the fracture back into place to straighten your toe.

 The metatarsals are the long bones between your toes and the middle of your foot.
 Each metatarsal has the following four parts: